-EDITOR which makes file creation and editing possible

-STORE, FETCH, and DISCARD for permanent file operations

-FILES for status information

-CONNECT and DISCONT for connecting and disconnecting files

-BATCH to change status or file name

-TEACH to describe INTERCOM operation
+- EDITOR, which makes file creation and editing possible - STORE, FETCH, and DISCARD for permanent file operations - FILES for status information - CONNECT and DISCONT for connecting and disconnecting files - BATCH to change status or file name - TEACH to describe INTERCOM operation

-LOGIN and LOGOUT which establish INTERCOM access, are described in section 2.
+LOGIN and LOGOUT are described in section 2.

-Commands corresponding to operating system control statements are included only if they can be used by persons unfamiliar with their concepts.
+Commands corresponding to operating system control statements are included only so they can be used by persons unfamiliar with their concepts.
 Commands included are:

-AUDIT to obtain permanent file status
+- AUDIT, to obtain permanent file status

-RETURN to eliminate files
+- RETURN, to eliminate files

-REWIND to rewind files
+- REWIND, to rewind files